 The sites.txt file holds special significance because it is the very first file that is imported into your system.
 The sites file creates all of your schools and those sites are the foundation of your installation moving forward.
 Without a successful sites.txt file load, the rest of your data imports will not work well.
 If the sites aren't loaded, then there are no schools for students to be enrolled into, no schools to load schedules into, etc.

 After the initial import, site data is managed entirely through the UI via the Site Management page.
-For ongoing data automation in Illuminate Data and Assessment (DnA) or Illuminate Special Education (ISE) there is no reason to add sites.txt to your automation process since it will not be imported again.
+For ongoing data automation in DnA Data and Assessment (DnA) or DnA Special Education (ISE) there is no reason to add sites.txt to your automation process since it will not be imported again.

 - Site ID

 - State Site ID